Peter-Mihalik/brain/constructor.md

 ```

 ## Delegating constructor
-- when we need overloaded const
+- when we need overloaded constructors their code can be redundant whick violates [[DRY]]
 ```cpp

 ```